The application of mass-mass stoichiometry to gravimetric analysis to determine the mass of a salt in a water sample

 Steps 3 and 7 will change depending on the quantities provided and desired.

-Another important equation that can be used in steps 3 and 7 is:
+Other mole equations that can be used in steps 3 and 7 are:

 Worked Example of Mass-to-mass Stoichiometry